ThePhD/ThePhD.github.io/_posts/2021-09-04-C the improvements.markdown

 It's a shame that, for a lot of really good preprocessor features, C++ is getting them first (e.g. `__VA_OPT__` and `__has_include`) since it's C folk that depend on the preprocessor the most.
 But, that's alright, because a lot of these are also on the docket for C23, and one of them has made it in!
 Fantastically, `__has_include` is now part of C23, just like it's been a part of C++ for a good while now.
 It lets us check if a header file exists, which is not a perfect thing to do in C (and very discouraged with standard headers in C++ because the header can exist but the content can be excluded or wrong for the Standard Version you are using), but immensely helpful!
 A lot of those "checking sys/stat.h exists..." checks in `./configure` are about to become very, **very** irrelevant very quickly, and I am excited for it.

-It won't obsolete this stuff but it does mean we are getting closer and closer to writing robust, standalone libraries in C that don't require a mountain of pre work-up to get started on many completely normal systems.
+It won't obsolete this stuff but it does mean we are getting closer and closer to writing robust, standalone libraries in C that don't require a mountain of pre-work to get started on many completely normal systems.